SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-23-pessimism-and-optimism.md

 player in the mess hall.
 And they produced musicals.
 All of that, in a prison camp in their own country.

-_That's_ resilience: the insistence on finding the bits of beauty amongst the misery.
+_That's_ resilience: the insistence on finding or _creating_ bits of beauty amidst the misery.

 Let us attempt resilience.